 Make your way to the Special assistance counter at desk 12 (domestic flights), do your check in and then you have some time together with your dog or cat before it needs to be put into a crate to get ready for the flight.
 Animals are put into cargo, by the way, so you are not able to take them with you on the plane, even though they would be under 8kg.
 To worry even less, have a look at this Bangkok Airways review to make sure that you and your dog are in good hands.

 General advice on how to travel with your pet in Thailand

 Bear in mind, that trains are often late.
 From Bangkok, it’s more convenient, because the train is waiting there already (well… most likely at least).
 If you are heading back, say from Surat Thani or Chumphon, you might need to wait a couple of hours along the way, at the station, if you are unlucky.
 Not so pleasant but what can you do.

 Travel at night to make it comfy for your dog.
 I haven’t traveled during the day at all.
 I would be worried about the temperature inside the cargo car, even though I think they have fans there (once checked, and they had them).
 At night, it’s not hot at all, and can even be a bit chilly, in my opinion.

 If you will be using a taxi, ask for a pet-friendly ride.
 Once you get a number of a good and trustworthy driver who doesn’t mind having a dog in the car, keep that number.
-I convinced my drivers that my furry friend is small, clean (sa aat in Thai) and friendly.
+I have convinced my drivers that my furry friend is small, clean (sa aat in Thai) and friendly.
 And doesn’t make noise.
 In this case, it is true anyway.

-Pet travel Thailand – The wrap up
+Pet travel Thailand – The wrap-up

-By the way, if you have some tips on pet travel in Thailand, I would love to hear them!
+Ok, I think that’s about it.
+This was my input on traveling with a dog in Thailand.
+I hope it helps.
+If you have some tips on pet travel in Thailand, I would love to hear them!